'Being nato': Murder accused shot victim three times

 Adrian Phillips lay in wait with a sawn-off shotgun and a splitting axe for a young man he had harboured a grudge against for five months.

-That is the Crown allegation against Phillips, who is charged with murdering 20-year-old Bayden Williams, at a trial that began in the High Court at Hamilton today.
+That is the Crown allegation against Phillips, who is charged with murdering Bayden Williams, 20, on August 5, 2020.
+Phillips' trial began in the High Court at Hamilton today.

-The court heard that Phillips drove up the Kopu-Hikuai Rd between Thames and Tairua to intercept Williams on August 5, 2020, ramming the young father's car off the road and shooting him in the shoulder, thigh and head when he got out.
+The court heard that Phillips drove up the Kopu-Hikuai Rd between Kopu, near Thames, and Tairua to intercept Williams, ramming the young father's car off the road and shooting him in the shoulder, thigh and head when he got out.

 The shot to the left side of the head was "rapidly fatal".